My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Walk Both Ways Down An Aisle

 This trick never fails to amaze me.
-If you really want to make sure you don’t miss anything at a location, walk past the items from both directions.
-It is AMAZING the different things you will see when you approach an aisle or booth or table from the opposite direction than the first time you scanned it from.
+If you really want to make sure you don’t miss anything at the thrift store, walk down every aisle from both directions.
+It is AMAZING the different things you will see when you approach items, or a booth or a table even, from the opposite direction than the first time you scanned it from.
+Items hit the light differently, or a detail will suddenly pop that you didn’t notice before.

 Come Prepared

-I always carry a small measuring tape with me so I can ensure the piece I’m buying will fit in my car and into the spot I want it to go in my house.
-I can also quickly check if a clothing item will fit my waist without having to try it on first.
+I always carry a small measuring tape with me so I can ensure the home decor I just thrifted will fit in my car and into the spot I want it to go in my house.
+This will save your from falling in love with something that’s too big for your space.

 Having a bit of cash on hand is a good idea as well.
 Many thrift stores have a minimum sale amount you have to meet before they will allow you to make a purchase with a credit/debit card.
 Having a bit of cash with you helps this from becoming a problem.

-I also always have a trusty bottle of hand sanitizer in the car I can use after each stop.
+I also always have a bottle of hand sanitizer in the car I can use after each stop.
+You want this too, trust me.

 If You Even *Maybe* Like A Thing, Set It In Your Cart